Funky Winkerbean: Characters and story

-Centered at Westview High School, influenced by Batiuk's alma mater of Midview High School near Grafton, Ohio, the strip initially focused on several students: Funky Winkerbean, Crazy Harry Klinghorn, Barry Balderman, "Bull" Bushka, Cindy Summers, Junebug, Roland, Livinia, Leslie P. "Les" Moore, majorette Holly Budd (daughter of Melinda Budd, original majorette for Westview High), and Lisa Crawford.
+Centered at Westview High School, influenced by Batiuk's alma mater of Midview High School near Grafton, Ohio, the strip initially focused on several students: Funky Winkerbean, Crazy Harry Klinghorn, Barry Balderman, "Bull" Bushka, Cindy Summers, Junebug, Roland Mathews, Livinia Swenson, Leslie P. "Les" Moore, majorette Holly Budd (daughter of Melinda Budd, original majorette for Westview High), and Lisa Crawford.

 From 1972 to 1992, the strip was highly gag-oriented, with humor coming from physical and prop comedy and surreal situations: running gags included the school's computer having become sentient and subjecting the students to its obsession with Star Trek; student "Crazy" Harry's ability to play pizzas like records; the school's winless football team; and band director Harry L. Dinkle's attempts to win each year's "Battle of the Bands," despite the contest always coinciding with a natural disaster (usually heavy rain).

 Although the titular everyman Funky Winkerbean was the ostensible main character, nerds Les Moore and Lisa Crawford became breakout characters and the strip's primary focus.
 Supporting characters included obsessive majorette Holly (who never removed her uniform), "Crazy" Harry (who lived in his locker), Jerome T. "Bull" Bushka (the school's star athlete and Les's tormentor), and popular girl Cindy.
-Rounding out the cast was the Westview High staff, including Principal Burch, counselor Fred Fairgood, secretary Betty Reynolds (who actually ran the school), football coach John "Jack" Stropp and Dinkle.
+Rounding out the cast was the Westview High staff, including Principal Al Burch, counselor Fred Fairgood, secretary Betty Reynolds (who actually ran the school), teachers Rita Wrighton, Ann Randall (who would become Fred's wife in 1984) and Ginny Wolfe, and football coach John "Jack" Stropp and band director Harry L. Dinkle.

 The name "Funky Winkerbean" was a composite from suggestions from some of Batiuk's art students.

-1992 relaunch
+1992 relaunch (Act II)

 In 1992, Batiuk changed the strip's format.
 It was established that Funky, Les, Cindy and all the rest of the previous cast had graduated from Westview in 1988; their college years were skipped, and the story continued in their adulthood.
 Subsequently, the characters aged in real time and underwent significant life changes.
-Funky married Cindy in 1998; they are now divorced.
+Funky married Cindy in 1998; they later divorced in 2002.
 Les and Lisa married in a Halloween-themed 1996 story that saw them dressed as Batman and Robin.
-Funky now co-owned the local pizza parlor with Tony Montoni, Les taught English at Westview, Crazy Harry was the local mailman, Bull the Scapegoats' coach, and Cindy a national-level television newscaster.
+Funky now co-owned the local pizza parlor with Tony Montoni, Les taught English at Westview, Crazy Harry was the local mailman, Bull was the Scapegoats' coach, and Cindy a national-level television newscaster.
 The strip followed their stories as well as those of a new generation at Westview, including Wally, Becky, Darin and Monroe.
-Overtly whimsical elements were now downplayed in favor of more grounded real-life incidents and stories, and some of the series' running gags from the 1972–92 years were recast in a more serious light.
-For instance, Bull's hectoring of Les became the focus of a storyline on domestic violence and child abuse when it was revealed that Bull abused Les to cope with being abused by his own father.
+Overtly whimsical elements were now downplayed, and some of the series' running gags from the 1972–92 years were recast in a more serious light.
+For instance, Bull's hectoring of Les became the focus of a storyline on domestic violence and child abuse when it was revealed in 1998 that Bull abused Les to cope with being abused by his own father.

-Though humorous storylines remained mainstay, Batiuk also examined real-life contemporary issues not normally seen on the comics page, such as: